Ping An Insurance says Hong Kong important hub despite mass protests

 "This year we have even more companies in Hong Kong than last year," Tan told Reuters in an interview, adding the insurer has five different entities in the city.

-Ping An, the only Asian insurer deemed globally systemically important by regulators, on Thursday reported a net profit of 97.68 billion yuan ($13.90 billion) for the six months to June, versus 58.1 billion yuan a year earlier.
+Ping An, the only Asian insurer deemed globally systematically important by regulators, on Thursday reported a net profit of 97.68 billion yuan ($13.9 billion) for the six months to June, versus 58.1 billion yuan a year earlier.

 The 68.1% rise marks the fastest half-year profit growth since at least 2007, calculations based on Refinitiv data show.